b-lukaszuk/BS_wJ_eng/contents/altruism.md

 ## Solution {#sec:altruism_solution}

+Since this is a game theory problem, then we're going to use game terminology in my solution.
+Ready.
 Let the games begin.

-First, let's define our choices of players (i.e. monkeys) and possible moves (i.e. choices) they make by using Julia's [enums](https://docs.julialang.org/en/v1/base/base/#Base.Enums.Enum).
+First, let's define all the possible values for players (i.e. monkeys) and moves (i.e. choices) by using Julia's [enums](https://docs.julialang.org/en/v1/base/base/#Base.Enums.Enum).

 ```jl